the-lupaxa-project/.github/WORKFLOWS.md

 - reusable-yaml-lint.yml
 - reusable-codeql.yml

-#### Local workflows
+#### Consuming workflows

 - Location: .github/workflows/ in a consuming repository.
-- Naming pattern: local-NAME.yml
+- Naming pattern: &lt;NAME&gt;.yml
 - Purpose: thin orchestration wrappers that:
 - Define triggers (on:),
 - Group jobs logically,
 - Call one or more reusable-*.yml workflows via uses:.

-##### Local Example:
+##### Consumption Example:

-- local-docs-lint.yml
+- docs-lint.yml
-- local-security-hardening.yml
+- security-hardening.yml

 ### CICDToolbox-based Reusable Workflows

-These workflows wrap tools from the CICDToolbox￼ GitHub organization￼ and all follow the same pattern:
+These workflows wrap tools from the [Lupaxa CI/CD Toolbox](https://github.com/lapaxa-actions-toolbox)￼GitHub organisation and all follow the same pattern:

 - They call the tool’s pipeline.sh via curl | bash.
 - They accept the standard inputs: